Kiss the Ground Board

 Kara Brewer Boyd

-Executive chef and owner of Sage Plant Based Bistro, a growing group of plant-based organic comfort food restaurants in the greater Los Angeles area.
+Mollie Engelhart is an executive chef and owner of Sage Plant Based Bistro, a growing group of plant-based organic comfort food restaurants in the greater Los Angeles area.
 She operates a 17-acre organic farm, Sow a Heart, focused on regenerative agriculture that doubles as an animal rescue including an aviary for rescued parrots.
-She is also Executive Producer of the award-winning documentary film, "May I Be Frank."
+Mollie is also an executive producer of the award-winning documentary film, May I Be Frank.

 Elizabeth “Mimi” Riley